SumitDeshmukh1220/personal-portfolio/README.md

 │   └── work-3.png

 🎯 Purpose 🎯

-This project is designed to present my technical expertise 💻, design thinking 🎨, and hands-on project experience 🚀 in a professional and recruiter-friendly format.
-It serves as a central platform for showcasing my work, skills, and career profile for job applications and freelance opportunities.
+* This project is designed to present my technical expertise 💻, design thinking 🎨, and hands-on project experience.
+* 🚀 In a professional and recruiter-friendly format.
+* It serves as a central platform for showcasing my work, skills, and career profile for job applications and freelance opportunities.

 👤 Author 🙋‍♂️

 Sumit

 📊 Data Analyst | 🎨 UI/UX Designer | 📱 App Developer

 © Copyright ⚖️